dooleydiligent/kubernetes-demo/readme.md

 An equally made up range of IP's that the kube will manage.
 These are internal IP addresses that are only reachable from 'within' the cluster.

-- NSIP

-This is the IP of the first server we'll deploy.
-It will be a nameserver running BIND9.
-Together with [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/README.md) it will expose the node's internal services for lookup on the local network using [DDNS](https://tools.ietf.org/html/rfc2136) specifications.

 ## Reset

 I don't recommend minikube because you'll end up having to learn the difference between the two.
 Just use kubectl, and be done with it.
 Work in a bare-metal sandbox with access to the internet.
 Leave your desktop behind.